mui/mui-x/docs/data/data-grid/pagination/pagination.md

 It can be further categorized into sub-types based on the availability of the total number of rows or `rowCount`.

+The Grid uses the `rowCount` to calculate the number of pages and to show the information about the current state of the pagination in the footer.
-You can provide the `rowCount` using one of the following ways:
+You can provide the `rowCount` in one of the following ways:

 - Initialize - use `initialState.pagination.rowCount` prop to initialize the `rowCount`
 - Control - use the `rowCount` prop along with `onRowCountChange` to control the `rowCount` and reflect the change it when the row count is updated